sidalton/streamity/README.md

 ```
 cd path/to/streamity-x.x
 ```
-Before installing make sure to change permissions for the `install.sh` file before trying to install:
+Before installing, make sure to change permissions for the `install.sh` file before trying to install:
 ```
 chmod +x install.sh
 ```